Canon 1D Mark II vs Panasonic FZ2000

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 12 years and 7 months of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ2000 is the clear winner of the contest (21 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ2000 is the clear winner of the contest (22 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D Mark II or the FZ2000 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.